kwassmuss/test_webserver_flask/README.md

 # test_webserver_flask
 a smal flask test webserver

-no external webserver, some shortcuts.
+no nginx/apache; some shortcuts.
 Don't use in production

 Note:
 The POST request "curl -X POST --data-binary "@test.csv" leads to flask storing the binary file content *encoded as a string in request.form.keys* which disturbs the encoding of the data.